 Creatine

-Creatine is a naturally-occurring amino acid, deriving from the liver that aids the body in its journey to build muscle mass.
-While canines, just like humans, create this acid in their bodies, particularly active dogs need an added dose of creatine, which they look for first and foremost in their diet.
+While canines, like humans, create this acid in their bodies, particularly active dogs need an added dose of creatine, which they look for first and foremost in their diet.

 Maltodextrin